Release Date: February 6, 2017

 About the Book:

-Restoring Love is a a beautiful heart-warming tale that everyone, especially women, should read.
+Restoring Love is a beautiful heart-warming tale that everyone, especially women, should read.
 This book was precious and it’s probably my favorite of 2017 so far.

 The story is told through three different character points of view which I found interesting and insightful.
 This added to the story because we were able to visualize and feel what the characters are going through.
 These characters are relatable and easy to empathize with.